selkies-project/selkies-gstreamer/docs/firewall.md

 # WebRTC and Firewall Issues

-WebRTC uses the UDP protocol (and TCP when UDP is not available) to transport your desktop.
+WebRTC uses the UDP protocol (and may use TCP in some cases when UDP is not available) to transport your desktop.

 While WebRTC is the reason Selkies-GStreamer enjoys low latency and better performance compared to other solutions, your network firewall may still prevent you from connecting to your instance.